 For purposes of actions taken under this part, a Federal agency may impute conduct as follows:

 (a) Conduct imputed from an individual to an organization.
-A Federal agency may impute the fraudulent, criminal, or other improper conduct of any officer, director, shareholder, partner, employee, or other individual associated with an organization, to that organization when the improper conduct occurred in connection with the individual's performance of duties for or on behalf of that organization, or with the organization's knowledge, approval or acquiescence.
-The organization's acceptance of the benefits derived from the conduct is evidence of knowledge, approval or acquiescence.
+A Federal agency may impute the fraudulent, criminal, or other improper conduct of any officer, director, shareholder, partner, employee, or other individual associated with an organization to that organization when the improper conduct occurred in connection with the individual's performance of duties for or on behalf of that organization, or with the organization’s knowledge, approval or acquiescence.
+The organization’s acceptance of the benefits derived from the conduct is evidence of knowledge, approval, or acquiescence.

-(b) Conduct imputed from an organization to an individual, or between individuals.
+(b) Conduct imputed from an organization to an individual or between individuals.
 A Federal agency may impute the fraudulent, criminal, or other improper conduct of any organization to an individual, or from one individual to another individual, if the individual to whom the improper conduct is imputed either participated in, had knowledge of, or reason to know of the improper conduct.

 (c) Conduct imputed from one organization to another organization.
-A Federal agency may impute the fraudulent, criminal, or other improper conduct of one organization to another organization when the improper conduct occurred in connection with a partnership, joint venture, joint application, association or similar arrangement, or when the organization to whom the improper conduct is imputed has the power to direct, manage, control or influence the activities of the organization responsible for the improper conduct.
-Acceptance of the benefits derived from the conduct is evidence of knowledge, approval or acquiescence.
+A Federal agency may impute the fraudulent, criminal, or other improper conduct of one organization to another organization when the improper conduct occurred in connection with a partnership, joint venture, joint application, association, corporation, company, or similar arrangement or with the organization’s knowledge, approval, or acquiescence, or when the organization to whom the improper conduct is imputed has the power to direct, manage, control or influence the activities of the organization responsible for the improper conduct.
+Acceptance of the benefits derived from the conduct is evidence of knowledge, approval, or acquiescence.

-§ 180.635 May a Federal agency settle a debarment or suspension action?
+§ 180.635 May a Federal agency resolve an administrative action in lieu of debarment or suspension?

-Yes, a Federal agency may settle a debarment or suspension action at any time if it is in the best interest of the Federal Government.
+Yes.
+A Federal agency may resolve an administrative action in lieu of debarment or suspension by entering into an agreement at any time if it is in the Federal Government’s best interest.

-§ 180.640 May a settlement include a voluntary exclusion?
+§ 180.640 May an agreement to resolve an administrative action include a voluntary exclusion?

-Yes, if a Federal agency enters into a settlement with you in which you agree to be excluded, it is called a voluntary exclusion and has governmentwide effect.
+Yes.
+If a Federal agency enters into an agreement to resolve an administrative action with you in which you agree to be excluded, it is called a voluntary exclusion and has a government-wide effect.

 § 180.645 Do other Federal agencies know if an agency agrees to a voluntary exclusion?

-(a) Yes, the Federal agency agreeing to the voluntary exclusion enters information about it into SAM Exclusions.
+(a) Yes.
+The Federal agency agreeing to the voluntary exclusion enters information about it into SAM.gov Exclusions.

 (b) Also, any agency or person may contact the Federal agency that agreed to the voluntary exclusion to find out the details of the voluntary exclusion.